 It’s no wonder that generations of scientists have long considered this gem to be the holy land of scientific inquiry.
 Without a doubt, Ecuador and the Galapagos Islands rank as some of the most biologically diverse areas of our planet.
 From endangered Sea Lions to the iconic Marine Iguanas, Ecuador and the Galapagos Islands boast hundreds of endemic species of plants and animals (that is to say that they literally can’t be found anywhere else on the planet.)
 The incredible, rare flora and fauna are certainly one of the top reasons to visit Ecuador.
 This fact alone is ample justification for any nature enthusiast to drop whatever they may be doing and buy a plane ticket.
 It’s also one of the reasons I find my spare time consumed by researching deals on airfare.

 The hustle and bustle of city life at 3,000 meters

 Nestled in a rolling valley of the Andes Mountains at just over 9,000 feet in elevation lies our second reason to visit Ecuador – the capital of Quito offers a stark, intriguing contrast to the ecological distinctiveness of the Amazon and the Galapagos Archipelago.
 Amidst these cobblestone streets is La Basilica Del Voto Nacional, arguably one of the most beautiful basilicas in Latin America.
 And while admittedly I’ve never been much of a history buff, there’s something incredibly stunning about standing in a cathedral that was built by thousands of skilled Ecuadorians over the course of nearly 125 years.
 Not to mention that the frightening 377 ft. tall front tower offers the most incredible view of the capital city and surrounding mountains.

 Eco tourism in the heart of the Andes Mountains

-Among the final stops on our Ecuador service trip was a stay at the Black Sheep Inn of Chugchilan, Ecuador.
+Among the final stops during our Ecuador volunteer opportunity was a stay at the Black Sheep Inn of Chugchilan, Ecuador.
 A world-renowned ecolodge that offers a menu of vegetarian entrees with locally sourced, organically grown ingredients that will make even the most devout carnivores salivate.
 (Read: This may be the best food I’ve ever had, and I could eat cheeseburgers all day.)